 have on the constitutional limits contained in the "minimum contacts"

 test' of "fair play and substantial justice"?2 In some situations,

 they apparently makes no difference.
 If a defendant's biological parent is

 subject to jurisdiction in a forum, it does not automatically subject the

 defendant to suit, even though the parent-child relationship is a legal as well as biological one.
 In other situations, a legal relationship does have jurisdictional significance.
 If a corporate defendant's parent is subject to

 suit, this may enhance the forum's ability to bring the corporate subsidiary

 before its courts.

 Date of Authorship for this Version

 Brilmayer, Lea, "Personal Jurisdiction and Substantive Legal Relations: Corporations, Conspiracies, and Agency" (1986).
 Faculty Scholarship Series.
-Paper 2511.
+2511.